 Nelson might not have been that great of a fighter.
 He was awkward and inconsistent for much of his career, losing too many cruisers and heavyweights before finding solid footing.
 At the same time, he went unbeaten almost the final decade of his career, including a nearly 7-year run as WBO champion, which included 14 defenses.
 First, they knocked out Carl Thompson for the title before defending against Marcelo Dominguez and Guillermo Jones, among others.

 Fighting as a lightweight as recently as 1976, the mercurial DeLeon was cruiserweight champion by 1980.
 His world championship resume spanned a decade, with the Puerto Rican slickster winning the cruiserweight title 5 times.
 Beat all the top cruiserweights from the first half of the ’80s, including Marvin Camel and ST Gordon.
-Took some puzzling losses, dropping his belt to Gordon and Alonzo Ratliff, but always bounced back with key wins.
+He took some puzzling losses, dropping his belt to Gordon and Alonzo Ratliff, but always bounced back with key wins.
 Lost resoundingly to Holyfield in a 1988 unification match but regained the WBC throne upon Holyfield moving up to heavyweight.
-DeLeon was an excellent fighter and was undoubtedly the top cruiserweight for the first 5-6 years of the division.
+DeLeon was an excellent fighter and undoubtedly the top cruiserweight for the division’s first 5-6 years.